Nitric Oxide scientifically known as arginine-alpha-keto-glutarate

 methods.
 Therefore, more research is needed to help finalize

-However, from the proceeding findings, it can be seen that AAKG
+From the proceeding findings, it can be seen that AAKG supplementation

-supplementation holds some promise for bodybuilders and other
+holds some promise for bodybuilders and other strength-power

-strength-power athletes.
-AAKG appears to augment 1-RM strength
+athletes.
+AAKG appears to augment 1-RM strength in response to

-in response to training.
-Furthermore, AAKG does not appear to
+training.
+Furthermore, AAKG does not appear to adversely affect

-adversely affect general markers of health.
-Again, more research
+general markers of health.
+Again, more research is needed before

 Because of the lack of findings of proper dosages for AAKG, the